-As per Note 3.4 the estimated useful life over which the mineral rights are amortised is the period over which they are expected to be available for use by the Company.
+As described in Note 3.4 the estimated useful life over which the mineral rights are amortised is the period over which they are expected to be available for use by the Company.
 As the Company owns the land, the Company therefore controls the asset and has the power to obtain the benefits of the mineral rights.
-The planning permission currently expires in 2042 and the directors' believe it is highly likely that this will be extended to allow full extraction of the reserves.
+The Company currently benefits from planning permission which expires in 2042 and the directors' believe it is highly likely that this will be extended to allow full extraction of the reserves.
 The end date of 2042 was added to the planning consent following legislation requiring an end date on all planning, irrespective of the resources available.
 The directors also believe that the cost to renew would be minimal.
 Therefore, in accordance with IAS 38, the directors are amortising the mineral rights over 140 years, based on extraction rates.